damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

 3. Working across functional groups to deliver the project
 4. Proactively identifying and reducing technical debt
 5. Writing in-depth documentation that shares knowledge and radiates GitLab technical strengths

-## Senior Staff Developers

-A Staff Developer may be promoted to a Senior Staff Developer when he/she has demonstrate an increasing amount of depth and breadth of leadership.
-A Senior Staff Developer should
-demonstrate:

-1. The ability to create innovative solutions that push GitLab's technical abilities ahead of the curve
+6. The ability to create innovative solutions that push GitLab's technical abilities ahead of the curve
-2. Identifies significant projects that result in substantial cost savings or revenue
+7. Identifies significant projects that result in substantial cost savings or revenue
-3. Proactively defines and solves important architectural issues
+8. Proactively defines and solves important architectural issues
-3. TODO
+9. TODO

 ## Requirements